BlackIkeEagle/blog.herecura.eu/content/blog/2020-04-23-mysql-memory-usage/index.md

 ## What do we want in the results

-Frist of all we want to see the overal memory usage and ofcourse we would like to see if the overall speed is not impacted.
+Frist of all we want to see the overall memory usage and of course we would like to see if the overall speed is not impacted.

 ## The tests